linalopes/Between-Verses/README.md

 # Between Verses

-An interactive installation where poses trigger body-anchored images that deform with your movement — blending Brazilian and Swiss landscapes in real time.
+An interactive installation where poses trigger body-anchored images that follow your movement — blending Brazilian and Swiss landscapes in real time.

 ## 🎯 Overview